zhixingheyi-tian/OAP/oap-cache/oap/docs/OAP-Cache-User-Guide.md

 ![Spark_shell_running_results](./image/spark_shell_oap.png)

 ## Configuration for YARN Cluster Mode
 Spark Shell, Spark SQL CLI and Thrift Sever run Spark application in ***client*** mode.
 While Spark Submit tool can run Spark application in ***client*** or ***cluster*** mode deciding by --deploy-mode parameter.
-[Getting Started with OAP](#Getting-Started-with-OAP) session has shown the configurations needed for ***client*** mode.
+[Getting Started with OAP-Cache](#Getting-Started-with-OAP-Cache) session has shown the configurations needed for ***client*** mode.
 If you are running Spark Submit tool in ***cluster*** mode, you need to follow the below configuration steps instead.

-Before run `spark-submit` with ***cluster*** mode, you should add below OAP configurations in the Spark configuration file `$SPARK_HOME/conf/spark-defaults.conf` on your working node.
+Before run `spark-submit` with ***cluster*** mode, you should add below OAP-Cache configurations in the Spark configuration file `$SPARK_HOME/conf/spark-defaults.conf` on your working node.
 ```
 spark.sql.extensions              org.apache.spark.sql.OapExtensions
-spark.files                       /home/oap/jars/oap-0.7.0-with-spark-2.4.4.jar        # absolute path on your working node
+spark.files                       /home/oap/jars/oap-cache-0.8.0-with-spark-2.4.4.jar        # absolute path on your working node
-spark.executor.extraClassPath     ./oap-0.7.0-with-spark-2.4.4.jar                     # relative path
+spark.executor.extraClassPath     ./oap-cache-0.8.0-with-spark-2.4.4.jar                     # relative path
-spark.driver.extraClassPath       ./oap-0.7.0-with-spark-2.4.4.jar                     # relative path
+spark.driver.extraClassPath       ./oap-cache-0.8.0-with-spark-2.4.4.jar                     # relative path
 ```

 ## Configuration for Spark Standalone Mode
 In addition to running on the YARN cluster manager, Spark also provides a simple standalone deploy mode.
-If you are using Spark in Spark Standalone mode, you need to copy the OAP jar to **all** the worker nodes.
+If you are using Spark in Spark Standalone mode, you need to copy the OAP-Cache jar to **all** the worker nodes.
 And then set the following configurations in “$SPARK_HOME/conf/spark-defaults” on working node.
 ```
 spark.sql.extensions               org.apache.spark.sql.OapExtensions
-spark.executor.extraClassPath      /home/oap/jars/oap-0.7.0-with-spark-2.4.4.jar      # absolute path on worker nodes
+spark.executor.extraClassPath      /home/oap/jars/oap-cache-0.8.0-with-spark-2.4.4.jar      # absolute path on worker nodes
-spark.driver.extraClassPath        /home/oap/jars/oap-0.7.0-with-spark-2.4.4.jar      # absolute path on worker nodes
+spark.driver.extraClassPath        /home/oap/jars/oap-cache-0.8.0-with-spark-2.4.4.jar      # absolute path on worker nodes
 ```

-## Working with OAP Index
+## Working with OAP-Cache Index

-After a successful OAP integration, you can use OAP SQL DDL to manage table indexes.
+After a successful OAP-Cache integration, you can use OAP-Cache SQL DDL to manage table indexes.
 The DDL operations include index create, drop, refresh and show.
 You can run Spark Shell to try and test these functions.
 The below index examples based on an example table created by the following commands in Spark Shell.

 ```
 > spark.sql(s"""CREATE TABLE oap_test (a INT, b STRING)